BakrN/vortex/tests/regression/tensor_core/README.md

 - **`out.log`**: Output log from the simulation, containing overall information such as the number of cycles.
 - **`statistic.txt`**: Trace of collected statistics during the run (e.g., tensor core activity such as `mac_fire`).

-### Macro definitions
+### Macro Definitions
 Some additional definitions are required when recreating the experiment, which are not included in the files mentioned earlier.
 These modifications should be made in the `VX_config.h` file:
 - `SMEM_LOG_SIZE` is set to `23` to ensure matrices fit within shared memory.
 This change is mandatory.
-- `LATENCY_IMUL` is set to `1` to account for the compiler's inability to detect tensor core (MMA) instruction types, preventing it from interleaving these with address calculations.
+- `LATENCY_IMUL` is set to `1` or `2`.
+A lower latency here accounts for the compiler's inability to detect tensor core (MMA) instruction types, preventing it from interleaving these with address calculations, and to match ASIC target if needed.
 While this setting is useful in some cases, it can have no impact in others.

 Once these changes are made, the user must go into the `kernel` folder in the main vortex directory and rebuild the files:
 ```